Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Good reporting can be just as impactful as the changes themselves.
+Good SEO reporting can be just as impactful as the changes themselves.

-But reporting isn’t an easy thing; you need to make sure the metrics you’re including are actually valuable.
+But reporting isn’t an easy thing; you need to make sure the metrics you’re including in your SEO dashboard are actually valuable.
 Otherwise, you’ll just show a bunch of KPIs that don’t really mean anything.

 We wanted to find out how people do this.
 So, we asked 50+ experts.